TRON-Bioinformatics/k4neo/README.md

 We provide a small k-mer index consisting of 20 TNBC and 27 normal RNA-seq samples (covering 17 genes).
 This [list](tests/resources/queries/test_genes.tsv) includes clinical antigen candidates as well as broadly expressed and tissue-specific genes (e.g., MAGEA3, PRAME, CLDN18).

 Below are demo queries to test k4neo's functionality.
+For detailed information on the content of output files, please refer to the [online documentation](https://tron-bioinformatics.github.io/k4neo/output/).

 #### (1) Splice Junction Analysis